 - Expert peers urged seeking a second opinion (for which I will need all his test results in one place)

 - We were on site at Hopkins last week (a requirement to get a first log-in link to MyChart)

 I’m not going to second-guess myself (on here anyway) but maybe if we had been more active, including getting health data access, we could have challenged cod, tilapia, tuna, and green peas earlier.
 We would not have had to send back his meal last month when the rice came with peas.
 He could have eaten Texas barbecue (Worcestershire sauce contains fish).

 Our allergist had been encouraging the tuna challenge for years, by the way, but I wasn’t ready.
 Seeing my baby blow up like puffer fish when eating salmon was traumatic.
 Fifteen years later, I was ready, thanks to the downward trendline of test results and encouragement from peers to try.

 Bottom line: I wasn’t ready to get access to my child’s medical record until I WAS ready.
 I wasn’t ready to give my child the choice to challenge a food allergy until I WAS ready.
 But let nobody stand in my way when I’m ready.
 That, to me, is why everyone should care about health data access and interoperability.

 Image: Peas, by Dayna McIsaac on Flickr.

 Why peas?
-Because my kid challenged green peas this week and won.
-Meaning, he sat in an exam room and slowly ate five increasingly larger servings of peas, with breaks for bites of brownie, while nurses monitored him for a reaction, which never occurred.
-He said that between eating a soccer-ball-sized pea and 100 pea-sized soccer balls, he would choose the latter.
+Because we challenged green peas this week and won.
+Meaning, the kid sat in an exam room and slowly ate five increasingly larger servings of peas, with breaks for bites of brownie, while nurses monitored for a reaction, which never occurred.
+Kid said that between eating a soccer-ball-sized pea and 100 pea-sized soccer balls, the latter appealed more.
 If you don’t get that joke, Google duck-sized horses.

 Also: My kid gave me permission to publish this post.
-I ask every time I write about him.
+I ask every time.